codescene-oss/codescene-vscode/README.md

 # CodeScene for VS Code

 This extension enables you to run CodeScene's code health analysis in VS Code.
+It very likely supports your language.
+See the full list of supported languages below.

 Examples on code health issues include – but are not limited to – the following: